 The history of Newmarket begins in June 1800, when a Quaker named Timothy Rogers from Vermont explored the land around the Holland River to find a suitable site for a proposed Quaker settlement.
 In 1801 he returned leading several Quaker families who wanted to get away from the disturbing situation of the post-independence war years and, in the process, founded Newmarket.

 During the Canadian-American War of 1812, when the North-West Fur Company began using Yonge Street as a vital link in its fur trade network, the area began to grow.
 At that time, the village replaced York (Toronto) as the center for the annual distribution of “presents” to Native Peoples who were vital to the fur business.
-The increasing trade transformed the town into an extensive market center for all of the settled region.
+The increasing trade transformed the town into an extensive market center for all of the settled regions.
 Thus was born the name Newmarket in the 1820s.
 In 1857 the place was incorporated as a village and became a Town in 1880.
 After the Second World War, Newmarket experienced another boom and from the years 1950 to 1970, the population more than doubled.
 It has increased sevenfold since then up to the present days when it is around 86,000 people.

 The community can be considered a relatively affluent one as the average household income is $115,849.
 As a result, more than 80% of Newmarket homes are owned.
 The population growth rate has surpassed the rates of Ontario and Canada and is projected to continue to grow through 2026.
 The population born outside of Canada reaches 27.21%, making the city a real multicultural urban center.
 Most of the immigration comes from Asia, mainly from China, South East Asia, and The Philippines.